 Planning specifics: Kanban has no separate planning stage.
 The communication with a project owner in a Kanban project is ongoing, and new change requests and tasks for the project team can be discussed and added to the Kanban board throughout the entire cooperation.

-The planning process: Based on the project owner’s requirements, the project manager plans which tasks should be done by the project team to achieve close-at-hand project goals.
+The planning process: Based on the project owner’s requirements, ScienceSoft’s project manager plans which tasks should be done by the project team to achieve close-at-hand project goals.
 For example, designers are to design landing pages of an ecommerce website, developers are to create add-to-cart functionality and QAs are to test the website’s usability and the add-to-cart functionality.
-In some cases, the project owner is initially interviewed by the business analyst who gathers high-level business needs and processes them into the requirements the project manager will deal with.
+In some cases, the project owner is initially interviewed by our business analyst who gathers high-level business needs and processes them into the requirements the project manager will deal with.

-Team leads receive these tasks and conduct more detailed planning.
+Our team leads receive these tasks and conduct more detailed planning.
 For that, they split the tasks into the short-term tasks that can be completed within one or several working days and set up task priorities (high, medium or low).
 Team leads add these tasks to the Kanban board and assign them to their team members.

 Avoiding potential planning pitfalls

-Effective planning of a software involves not only following the instructions but also considering potential planning pitfalls.
+From ScienceSoft’s experience, effective planning of a software involves not only following the instructions but also considering potential planning pitfalls.
 As the approaches to planning differ depending on a chosen model, so do the pitfalls.

 Planning pitfalls in linear software development models: